exteraGram

 else:

-log(f"Unexpected response type for readMessageContents: {type(response)}")
+log(f"Unexpected response type: {type(response)}")

-# Create the request object
+# Create the request object.

 req = TLRPC.TL_messages_readMessageContents()